-What we said we would do What we achieved Throughout the remainder of 2022-23 work focused on understanding our 'as-is', undertaking a demand analysis and agreeing a set of design principles.
+What we said we would do What we achieved In October 2022, following a competitive Review our target operating model and make process, Capgemini was appointed to recommendations to the develop a TOM to enable the GLAA to: Board for change · Be agile and flexible for the future Demonstrate operational excellence, effectiveness and efficiency Build and develop its culture, unifying the whole organisation to achieve clear priorities.
+Throughout the remainder of 2022-23 work focused on understanding our 'asis', undertaking a demand analysis and agreeing a set of design principles.
 The Board has been kept informed throughout the TOM work receiving regular updates, including recommendations for change.
 The implementation of the TOM is a key priority in 2023-24.

-Carry out lessons learnt on operational activity and implement recommendations for continuous improvement Four lessons learnt reviews were carried out in 2022- 23, which focused on the challenges and successes of investigations that led to convictions.
+What we said we would do What we achieved Carry out lessons learnt Four lessons learnt reviews were on operational activity and carried out in 2022-23, which focused implement recommendations on the challenges and successes of for continuous improvement investigations that led to convictions.
 A further review was commissioned on a case surrounding the licensing decisions and investigation of an overseas licence holder.
 We delivered a master class session to other enforcement agencies in February 2023 on the use of Slavery and Trafficking Risk Orders, with a second session scheduled for April 2023.
 'Lunch and learn' sessions were introduced spearheaded by our Victim Navigator, to upskill our people on victim support and care.
 The first sessions are due to take place in April 2023.
 Identify IT improvements to improve efficiency, effectiveness and productivity Opportunities to improve IT have been identified this financial year, with key projects to improve data quality initiated.
 Delivery of improvements will be a key focus for the organisation in 2023-24.
 An Information Management Group was established this year to ensure decisions made relating to new ways of working and processes which collect, retain and store data are done so in a collaborative way.

-Support the organisation through the delivery of a robust This deliverable was not achieved this year due to resource pressures on the Governance Team. governance framework Our GIAA audit results in 2022-23 are reported in further detail on page 31.
+What we said we would do What we achieved Support the organisation through the delivery of a robust governance This deliverable was not achieved this year due to resource pressures on the Governance Team. framework Our GIAA audit results in 2022-23 are reported in further detail on page 58.
 This work will be delivered in the next financial year and recommendations from the TOM project will also support this going forward.